zipwith/funlangs/README.md

     generic functions that work on a range of different tree types.

+  - `pathological.lhs`: An example illustrating pathological
+    behavior of Haskell-style type inference.

+  - `subtleties.lhs`: Some examples illustrating some subtle details of Haskell-style type inference.

 * Week 4

   - `countdown.lhs`:  Code for solving the countdown problem,